BRUT4LxD/DBank.Calculator/README.md

 Loan terms parameters are configurable in `app.config` file.
 Additional parameters that was introduced to the project are:
 - `InterestRate` - value that reflects annual interest rate.
 Represented as `double`.
 Sample value `0.05` is represented as 5%
 - `Capitalization` - value that reflects capitalization rate.
-Capitalization may be: "Monthly", "Qaurterly", "Yearly".
+Capitalization may be: "Monthly", "Quarterly", "Yearly".